FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: Introduction

 \section{Introduction}

-Large language model (LLM)-based agents have shown strong potential in autonomous driving systems~\cite{cui2025largelanguagemodelsautonomous,sha2025languagempclargelanguagemodels,xu2024drivegpt4interpretableendtoendautonomous,yang2024llm4drivesurveylargelanguage,wang2023drivemlmaligningmultimodallarge}, where they interpret complex environments, make decisions, and coordinate actions through structured interactions with function libraries and perception modules~\cite{cui2024personalizedautonomousdrivinglarge}.
-To manage the growing complexity of driving tasks, recent systems have adopted multi-agent frameworks in which LLM agents collaborate through structured pipelines.
+Large language model (LLM)-based agents have shown strong potential in autonomous driving systems~\cite{cui2025largelanguagemodelsautonomous,sha2025languagempclargelanguagemodels,xu2024drivegpt4interpretableendtoendautonomous,yang2024llm4drivesurveylargelanguage,wang2023drivemlmaligningmultimodallarge}, where they interpret complex environments and coordinate decisions through structured interactions with function libraries and perception modules~\cite{cui2024personalizedautonomousdrivinglarge}.
+To manage the growing complexity of driving tasks, recent systems have adopted multi-agent frameworks where LLM agents collaborate through structured pipelines.
 A central mechanism in these pipelines is the \textit{function call}, where agents invoke predefined functions from a shared \textit{Function Library} to perform sensor queries, trajectory planning, and other environment-aware tasks~\cite{huang2022innermonologueembodiedreasoning}.

+In practice, these Function Libraries are not monolithic or internally built components.
+Modern autonomous and multi-agent systems often rely on externally provided or pre-designed Function Libraries—including perception APIs, mapping modules, and vendor toolkits~\cite{mao2024languageagentautonomousdriving,hou2025driveagentmultiagentstructuredreasoning,jiang2024komaknowledgedrivenmultiagentframework,qian2025agentthinkunifiedframeworktoolaugmented}—maintained and updated by third-party providers.
+This design improves modularity and efficiency but simultaneously exposes a new supply-chain attack surface.~\cite{siadati2024devphishexploringsocialengineering} A compromised or malicious provider can inject poisoned functions during distribution or version updates, as seen in real-world incidents such as the event-stream backdoor and the coa/rc~\cite{googlecloud_npm_compromise_2021,sonatype_coa_rc_2021} compromises in the npm ecosystem, as well as malicious or typosquatting packages~\cite{liu2025empiricalstudyvulnerablepackage} discovered in PyPI~\cite{unit42_pypi_2023} and unverified module updates in ROS-based robotic frameworks~\cite{ros_security_2020,ohm_supplychain_review_2020}.
+These libraries and updates are inherently trusted by downstream agents, so poisoned entries are seamlessly integrated and executed during normal operation.
+Consequently, even without local privilege or prompt manipulation, an attacker can influence the system’s runtime behavior through supply-side poisoning of the Function Library.